Elon, North Carolina

 It has consequences in this life.
 It has serious consequences in the next life.

-In this life, drunkenness has physical consequences (cf. Proverbs 23:32-35).
+It has PHYSICAL CONSEQUENCES. (cf. Proverbs 23:32-35).
 It is linked to over two hundred diseases and health issues.

-Drunkenness also has consequences in the next life.
+It also has ETERNAL CONSEQUENCES.
+It has consequences in the next life.
 It sends people to hell.
 How do we know?
 Paul says that drunkards will NOT inherit the kingdom of God.
 In fact, he says it TWICE (I Corinthians 6:9-10; Galatians 5:19-21).
 It is not some minor sin.
 How many people go to hell because of alcohol?

 3. Drunkards can be saved